Takashiidobe/crabv6/README.md

 ## Notes

-- Secondary harts now use `wfi` to idle instead of busy spinning, so only the primary hart remains active while waiting for input.
+- Secondary harts now use `wfi` to idle instead of busy spinning, and hart 0 sleeps until the UART raises a PLIC interrupt, eliminating the constant 100% CPU load.

 ## Initializing the file system